eleciawhite/origami/octopus/README.md

 # Other patterns
    * Octopus2 has longer, wavier arms but no arm definition.
+It looks better with 10 arms and a shorter head as a jellyfish (jellyfish3).